ninefold/nf_performance_tests/README.md

 Ninefold Performance Tests
 ==========================

-Ninefold's performance tests to show different platforms' capability of keeping users happy as you scale.
+Ninefold's performance tests have been designed to show the impact on ["happy users"](https://help.ninefold.com/entries/22413845-Apdex-to-Measure-User-Satisfaction) as different platforms scale.

 These are the tests we ran to produce the data shown on [our performance page](http://ninefold.com/performance).
-We wanted to release them so that you could see the tests we ran and so you can run your own.
+We wanted to release them so you can reproduce what we did and run your own tests.

 Running the Tests
 -----------------